Plumbing Fixture Upgrade Guide: Modern Options That Add Value

 The Real Savings From High-Efficiency Fixtures

-EPA WaterSense-certified fixtures are required to use at least 20% less water than standard models — and real-world savings are often even higher.
-Here's what upgrading your fixtures can save annually:
+EPA WaterSense-certified fixtures are required to use at least 20% less water than standard models, and real-world savings are often even higher.
+Here's what a household can expect annually:

 Fixture Standard Flow WaterSense Max Est. Annual Savings